antmicro/kenning/docs/source/kenning-development.md

 }
 ```

-The emphasized line demonstrates usage of implemented `TensorFlowLiteCompiler` from the `my_optimizer.py` script.
+The emphasized line demonstrates usage of the implemented `TensorFlowLiteCompiler` from the `my_optimizer.py` script.

 This sums up the Kenning development process.